-The Company provides for its estimate of the losses that it expects to incur in the future as a result of its breach of representations and warranties provided to the purchasers of the loans the Company sold.
-The Company's agreements with the Agencies include representations and warranties related to the loans the Company sells to the Agencies.
-The representations and warranties require adherence to Agency origination and underwriting guidelines, including but not limited to the validity of the lien securing the loan, property eligibility, borrower credit, income and asset requirements, and compliance with applicable federal, state and local law.
+The Company provides for its estimate of the losses that it expects to incur in the future as a result of its breach of the representations and warranties it provides to the purchasers and insurers of the mortgage loans the Company sold.
+The Company's agreements with the purchaser and insurer include representations and warranties related to the mortgage loans the Company sells to the purchaser.
+The representations and warranties require adherence to purchaser origination and underwriting guidelines, including but not limited to the validity of the lien securing the loan, property eligibility, borrower credit, income and asset requirements, and compliance with applicable federal, state and local law.

-In the event of a breach of its representations and warranties, the Company may be required to either repurchase the mortgage loans with the identified defects or indemnify the investor or insurer for any losses.
+In the event of a breach of its representations and warranties, the Company may be required to either repurchase the mortgage loans with the identified defects or indemnify the purchaser or insurer for any losses.
 In such cases, the Company bears any subsequent credit loss on the mortgage loans.
 The Company's credit loss may be reduced by any recourse it has to correspondent lenders that sold such mortgage loans and breached similar or other representations and warranties.
 In such event, the Company has the right to seek a recovery of related repurchase losses from that correspondent lender.